PlatinMarket/electron-zebra/README.md

 ```

-Set a default device to handle print requests that sent without a target.
+Set the default device to handle print requests that sent without a target device.

 ```
 REQUEST